bodand/infoparse/README.md

 ### Optionize
 Having created the parser object you need to add the options you wish it to parse.
-The results are spit back into already allocated and constructed resources using a reference stored when adding the option.
+The results are spit back into already user-owned resources using a pointer stored when adding the option.
 Option addition is achievable using the following method calls:
 ```objectivec